hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ## Test

 With this new code your controller, test the functionality.
-Setup the new RBAC by re-installing the manifests.
+Setup the new RBAC by reinstalling the manifests:

-`make install`{{execute}}
+`kubectl kustomize config/crd | kubectl apply -f -`{{execute}}

 `echo "Terminate the running controller."`{{execute interrupt T2}}

-Start the new controller your just modified.
+Start the new controller you just modified:

 `make run`{{execute T2}}

-Request from your controller the list of _at_ resources.
+Request the list of `At` resources from your controller:

 `kubectl get ats`{{execute T1}}

 Great, your new Operator is alive!
-Notice now the `PHASE` now has the value `PENDING`.
+Notice now the `PHASE` now has the value `PENDING`:

 `kubectl describe at at-sample`{{execute T1}}

-The description show the phase state as well.
-However, the phase is still pending.
-Also, notice there are no Pods started.
+The description shows the phase state as well, and the phase is still pending.
+Notice there are no Pods started:

 `kubectl get pods`{{execute}}

-In the next step you will work on getting the phase to advance to the next step of `RUNNING`.
+In the next step, you will work on getting the phase to advance to `RUNNING`.